MSA-Argentina/ojota/ojota/docs/index.rst

 Optional dependencies
 =====================
  * pyyaml - To fecth the data from a file with YAML format
- * dogeon - To fecth the data from a file with DSON format
  * request - To fetch JSON form web sevice
  * flask -- To run the example web service.

 You might also want to to take a look at Ojota's sister project called Havaiana http://havaiana.rtfd.org

 Table of contents
 =================